How to Set Goals in Your Bridal Sewing Business

 Did you raise your prices or create a more manageable calendar?
 Celebrate it.

-Final Thoughts
+Final Takeaway:

 Clear on what you want.